yiisoft/form/docs/guide/en/creating-custom-fields.md

 ],
 ```

-Detailed information about configuration of fields see [here](fields-configuration.md).
+Detailed information about configuration of fields can be seen [here](field-configuration.md).

-## Example of Custom Field
+## Example of custom field

 Field class: